Kelechi-Okorie/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 File 5-dont_stop_me_now - A bash script that stops 4-to_infinity_and_beyond
 File 6-stop_me_if_you_can - stops 4-to_infinity_and_beyond without using kill or killall
 File 7-highlander - kills process 67-stop_me_if_you_can which is a copy of 6-stop_me_if_you_can
 File 8-beheaded_process - A script that kills 7-highlander
+File 100-process_and_pid_file - A script that creates a file and writes to it and terminate when receiving kill signal